Camp Nou, which is also known as the Barcelona Stadium, is a must visit attraction in the city.

 You can buy Barcelona Camp Nou tickets online, or you can buy from the ticketing window at Gate No. 9 of the Stadium.

-To have the best Camp Nou tour, we recommend you buy your tickets online.
+For the best Camp Nou tour experience we recommend you buy the tickets online.

 There are four distinct advantages of booking your Camp Nou Stadium tour online.